Demystifying Ignition Interlock Devices

 Driving has been interpreted by the courts in the United States as a privilege, not a right.
 There are a variety of ways to lose that privilege, including being arrested for DUI / DWI.
 The intent of the legislation is to allow you to safely and legally regain that privilege, in lieu of suspension, through the use of an ignition interlock device.
 Being able to drive makes it easy for you to meet your professional and family obligations.

 9. I have asthma and can’t take deep breaths.

 If you can’t take deep breaths, you should still be able to use an ignition interlock device.
-The amount of pressure needed for each breath on your device can be lowered if you have asthma or other breathing issues.
+Depending on state regulations, the amount of pressure needed for each breath on your device may be lowered if you have asthma or other breathing issues.
 This usually requires approval of the jurisdiction and information provided by your physician.
 Check with your service provider or monitoring authority for more information.

 10. An ignition interlock will ruin the resale value of my vehicle.

 LifeSafer service providers are experienced in vehicle wiring.
 They will professionally install the ignition interlock device.
 When the device is removed, your vehicle’s wiring will be securely restored.
 No installation or removal will affect the resale value of your vehicle.